John Polson

-John Polson (born 6 September 1965) is an Australian actor, director and founder of Tropfest.
+John Polson is an Australian actor and film and television director.
+He founded the short film festival Tropfest in 1993.

+Career

-Polson is perhaps best known for his role starring opposite Russell Crowe and Jack Thompson in The Sum of Us (1994).
+As an actor, Polson is perhaps best known for his role starring opposite Russell Crowe and Jack Thompson in The Sum of Us (1994).

-In February 2001, Polson attended the 12th Yubari International Fantastic Film Festival in Hokkaidō, Japan, where his film Siam Sunset won the Minami Toshiko Award.
 In 2005 he directed the film Hide and Seek, which achieved number one box-office status in America.
 He also directed the feature film Tenderness starring Russell Crowe and Laura Dern, which was released in 2009.